rayborg/SecurePasswordGenerator/README.md

 1. Create a "New Password Profile"
 2. Select Security Questions
 3. Answer your security questions
-4. Copy Password
+4. Generate and Copy Password

 Once at least one password profile is created select it from password profiles.

 1. Answer pre-user-selected questions
-2. Copy password
+2. Generate and Copy password

 Note:
 This program creates a folder in "C:\" called SPG which stores settings but the password nor the password hash are stored.